Quality risk management - how to apply ICH Q9 in practice

 Classroom, in-house, e-Learning

-This one day course provides the delegate with understanding of the principles of and practical application of Quality Risk Management (QRM).
-The course is focused on ICH Q9 (QRM) requirements and its use in development, manufacturing, engineering, validation or other functions.
-It also covers its links to ICH Q8 (Pharmaceutical Development), Q10 (Quality Systems) and Q11 (Drug Substance Development) and ICH Q12 (Lifecycle)
+The course relates to the latest ICH Q9R1 update (18 Jan 2023) and the implications arising from this update.
+It refers to the use of QRM in development, manufacturing, engineering, validation or other functions.
+It also covers its links to ICH Q8 (Pharmaceutical Development), Q10 (Quality Systems) Q11 (Drug Substance Development), and ICH Q12 (Lifecycle).

-The course is aligned to the latest science and risk based principles and regulatory guidance in the EU and US.
+The course is aligned to the latest science and risk-based principles and regulatory guidance in the EU and US.
 It will go into detail on the steps involved in carrying out a risk exercise, from the initiation stage to completion and review.

 Classroom courses - please note, the advertised venue may need to be changed, if the required number of delegates is not met.
 In this situation, the course will be converted to an Online Virtual course and all delegates notified accordingly.
 The decision regarding the venue will be made at least 4 weeks before the course is due to run.